adwxith/expressJs-user-aunthentication/README.md

    Replace `your-db-host`, `your-db-user`, `your-db-password`, and `your-db-name` with your actual database information.
 Ensure this file is not committed to version control for security.

-5. Add '.env' to index.js
+5. Add '.env' to index.js:
-  copy this in index.js file

    ```
    require("dotenv").config()
    ```
+   copy this to index.js file

 6. Start the application with `node`: